Mawlid: Support

 The Damascene Shafi'i scholar Abu Shama (who was a teacher of Imam al-Nawawi) also supports the celebration of the Mawlid.
 The Maliki scholar Ibn al-Hajj also spoke positively of the observance of the Mawlid in his book al-Madhkal.
 Al-Hajj addresses his thoughts on the paradoxical problem of misguided Mawlid observance when he says:

 This is a night of exceeding virtue, and what follows from an increase in virtue is an increase in the thanks that it merits through the performance of acts of obedience and the like.
 [However], some people, instead of increasing thanks, have increased innovations on it.

 Likewise, the Shafi'i Egyptian scholar Ibn Hajar al-Haytami was an avid supporter of the Mawlid and wrote a text in praise of it.
 This was supported and commented on by the Egyptian scholar and former head of Al-Azhar University Ibrahim al-Bajuri and by the Hanafi Syrian Mufti Ibn Abidin.
 Another Hanafi Mufti Ali al-Qari too supported the celebration of the Mawlid and wrote a text on the subject as did the Moroccan Maliki scholar Muḥammad ibn Jaʿfar al-Kattānī.
 Ibn al-Jazari, a Syrian Shafi'i scholar considered the celebration of the Mawlid to be a means of gaining Paradise.

 In the Muslim world, the majority of Sunni Islamic scholars are in favor of the Mawlid.
-"In the eighteenth and nineteenth century, the celebration of the Prophet's (s) birthday and the recitation of mawlid texts were ubiquitous practices endorsed by the majority of mainstream Sunni scholars... by the modern period the celebration of the Mawlid was overwhelmingly accepted and practiced at all levels of religious education and authority.
+"In the eighteenth and nineteenth century, the celebration of the Prophet's birthday and the recitation of mawlid texts were ubiquitous practices endorsed by the majority of mainstream Sunni scholars.
+By the modern period the celebration of the Mawlid was overwhelmingly accepted and practiced at all levels of religious education and authority.
 Prominent elite scholars continued to contribute to the development of the tradition."
-Examples include the former Grand Mufi of Egypt Ali Gomaa, Muhammad Alawi al-Maliki of Saudi Arabia, Yusuf al-Qaradawi the primary scholar of the Muslim Brotherhood movement, Habib Ali al-Jifri, Muhammad Tahir-ul-Qadri, Muhammad bin Yahya al-Ninowy of Syria, president of the Heritage and History Committee of the United Arab Emirates Muhammad ibn Ahmad al-Khazraji and Zaid Shakir, all of whom subscribe to Sunni Islam, have given their approval for the observance of Mawlid.
+Examples include the former Grand Mufi of Egypt Ali Gomaa, Muhammad Alawi al-Maliki, Yusuf al-Qaradawi, Habib Ali al-Jifri, Muhammad Tahir-ul-Qadri, Muhammad bin Yahya al-Ninowy, president of the Heritage and History Committee of the United Arab Emirates Muhammad ibn Ahmad al-Khazraji and Zaid Shakir, all of whom subscribe to Sunni Islam, have given their approval for the observance of Mawlid.